 The School's mission to support and nurture students both academically and spiritually is well illustrated by the School motto, 'Dieu mon abri' - 'God is my shelter'.
 The School is an inclusive community centred on ensuring that students are well cared for and educated within a caring and empowering framework embodied by the statement 'Love one another as I have loved you'.
 Gospel values are reflected in the mission statement of the School and especially in the dedicated pastoral work done by staff with students who are keen to support the School by developing their roles further.
 The curriculum on offer reinforces the Catholic ethos of the School effectively.
 The section 48 inspection undertaken by Inspectors on behalf of the Diocese of Brentwood judged St Bernard's High School to be an 'outstanding Catholic school' in November 2017.
-The Mid Term Review which took place in March 2022
+The Mid Term Review which took place in March 2022 was also highly complementary of the school learning and behaviour.
+Pupils live up to these expectations.
+They are keen to do well.
+They work hard in lessons and their behaviour in class is focused and engaged.'
+Ofsted 2023

-The Ofsted inspection in October 2016 judged that St Bernard's remains a good school, with outstanding aspects.
+The Ofsted inspection in March 2023 judged that St Bernard's remains a good school.
 The lead inspector wrote to the Headteacher: